 Addressing Challenges with Creative Solutions

-Breaking down traditional silos of housing, economic development, and conservation, VHCB helps Vermonters tackle issues of chronic poverty, job losses, affordability, and fraying infrastructure.
-With our partners we provide affordable homes for working families, improve community infrastructure, invest in natural, recreational and historic assets, grow farm and forest businesses, and support energy efficiency and renewable energy generation.
+Breaking down traditional silos of housing, economic development, and land conservation, VHCB helps Vermonters tackle issues of chronic poverty, job losses, affordability, and fraying infrastructure.
+With our partners we provide affordable homes for working families, improve community infrastructure, protect natural areas and recreational land, restore historic public buildings, grow farm and forest businesses, and support energy efficiency and renewable energy generation.
 The economy of our rural state is becoming more resilient and the quality of life is improving as state agencies, nonprofit organizations, and the private sector work together to develop coordinated solutions to complex issues.

 Strategic VHCB investments have improved the economic stability of Vermont communities and downtowns, municipal and non-profit delivery systems, working lands, and Main Street businesses.
 In meeting multiple economic, environmental, and community objectives, VHCB supports housing, conservation, and community development projects that leverage private and federal funds, contribute to healthy communities and landscapes, promote Vermont's traditional growth pattern with development in town and village centers surrounded by open land, and support economic vitality.

 The Board's enabling statute is: The Vermont Housing and Conservation Trust Fund Act, 10 V.S.A.
 Chapter 15, §§302-325a